 Understanding lens fungus:Lens fungus is a microbial growth on glass surfaces of camera lenses and other optical devices.
-It is literally a disease of lenses which is very common.
-If you own lenses but haven't seen it, it is probably because you haven't looked.
-It takes a number of forms but the typical destructive growth pattern from microscopic spores growing in webbed mycelium patterns across an optical surface.
-In some cases this can be cleaned off and the lens restored, but often the metabolic products of the fungus etch the glass lens surface or coatings, or the growth may be on internal glass surfaces that cannot be reached for cleaning.
-Like dust or fingerprints on a lens, obstruction and obscuration of the lens progress in degrees, from an slight loss of image contrast and resolution to complete ruin.
+It is literally an infectious disease of lenses which is very common.
+If you own lenses but haven't seen it, that is because you haven't looked.
+It takes a number of forms but the typical destructive growth pattern results from microscopic spores growing in webbed, branching mycelium structures across an optical surface.
+In some cases this can be cleaned off and the lens restored, but often the process is pernicious: metabolic products of the fungus etch the glass lens surface or coatings, or the growth may be on internal glass surfaces that cannot be reached for cleaning.
+Like dust or fingerprints on a lens, obstruction and obscuration of the lens progress in degrees, from a slight loss of image contrast and resolution to complete ruin.

 Using a flashlight and magnification to identify lens fungus: Effective diagnosis of the presence of lens fungus requires proper lighting and magnification, like any task in microscopy.
 A casual look through a lens towards a diffuse light source with the naked eye will not reveal any but the most severe cases.
 The most convenient critical method is to shine a bright flashlight through the lens while looking off-axis at the surfaces under the magnification of a 10X eye loupe.
 This is a low-power version of what a microscopist would call darkfield illumination.
 My best tools for this purpose have been simply a handheld LED tactical flashlight and a viewfinder eyepiece taken from an old discarded camera.
 I shine the light through one end of the lens, and hold the loupe to my eye and bring the lens up to a focused magnification.